mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

   - -3 points if they resend the video.
 - 0 points if you can't see their name on the breadboard.
 Add the comment:
   > Your video does not have a name on the breadboard.
 Please email me (insert TA email here) with a new link a new video and I will grade it.
 (With a -3 point deduction).
-  - -3 points if they send a new video, although if the original video would of had a lower score give them that score.
+  - -3 points if they send a new video, although if the original video would have had a lower score then give them that score.
 ##### Video Rubric:
 This video should show that the LED is blinking, the name should be on the breadboard, and the wires (like the ground connection, etc.) and resistors must be cut.
 - 0 points for no name on the breadboard (see above).